Path Traversal to RCE: Bug Bounty Write-Up POC

 Credential Discovery & Admin Access

-contained hashed credentials.
+A log file at /admin/incident-report contained hashed credentials.
 Extracting and cracking them:

 curl -O http://ev3spph9.eu2.ctfio.com/admin/incident-report